How to Check if a Website Is Secure: A 10-Minute Audit

 Here is what it does not mean:

-- It does not mean the site is legitimate · phishing sites get valid certificates in minutes, for free
+- It does not mean the site is legitimate · phishing sites get valid certificates in minutes, for free.

-- It does not mean the site stores your data safely
+- It does not mean the site stores your data safely.

-- It does not mean the code behind the login form is secure
+- It does not mean the code behind the login form is secure.

 Since certificates became free and automatic, the padlock stopped being a trust signal and became a baseline.
 Its absence is disqualifying; its presence proves almost nothing.
 The checks below are how you actually form an opinion.

 Everything below is passive: you are reading public configuration, the same way a browser or a mail server would.
 You are not attacking anything, so these checks are appropriate for a vendor's site as well as your own.
 Total time is about ten minutes, with no accounts and nothing to install.
+This is the foundation of a web application security audit checklist.

 Type the site's address with http:// in front.
 It should immediately redirect to https://.
-A site that happily serves unencrypted pages in 2026 is telling you nobody is minding the store.

-Step 2 · Security Headers (2 minutes)
+Step 2 · Are Security Headers in Place?
+(2 minutes)

-Security headers are instructions a site sends to every browser: what content may load, whether the site can be embedded in a frame, whether plain HTTP is ever acceptable again.
+Security headers are instructions a site sends to every browser: what content may load, whether the site can be embedded in a frame, and whether plain HTTP is ever acceptable again.
 They are the difference between a browser actively defending you and a browser hoping for the best.

 Run the domain through the security headers checker.
 You are looking for:

-Step 3 · Exposed Files (2 minutes)
+Step 3 · Are Sensitive Files Exposed?
+(2 minutes)

 This is the check with the highest damage potential.
-Development leaves artifacts, and misconfigured deployments serve them publicly: .env files full of credentials, .git directories exposing full source history, database dumps, editor backup files.
+Development leaves artifacts, and misconfigured deployments serve them publicly: .env files full of credentials, .git directories exposing full source history, database dumps, or editor backup files.

 An exposed environment file on a live site is a critical finding, full stop · it converts every other protection on this list into decoration.